Click here for our latest newsletter

 Due to changes in our prescribing system at Hastings Old Town Surgery, our repeat prescription turnaround will be increased to 72 hours (excluding weekends and public holidays) with immediate effect.

 Sorry for any inconvenience caused.

-In most cases we are not able to re-book these appointment slots, which in effect, has a negative effect for other patients.
+In most cases, we are not able to re-book these appointment slots, which in effect, has a negative effect on other patients.

 Thank you for your understanding.

 Don't forget to sign up at reception so that you can access pharmacy services & medical content.
 (The appointment booking function is currently suspended due to our clinical triage system.)